legacysurvey/legacysurvey/pages/dr7/description.rst

 give units consistent with the Tractor catalogs.
 These conversion factors are recorded in the Tractor catalog headers ("WISEAB1", etc).
 The result is that the optical and WISE fluxes we provide should all be within a few percent of being on an AB system.

+Aaron Meisner has carefully studied the stability of the WISE instrument.
+He finds that there is small, but measurable, change to the instrument with time.
+Most noticeably, the PSF has broadened by 1.1% (0.9%) in W1 (W2) in the NEO4 full-depth coadds used for DR7 relative to the NEO2 full-depth coadds used for `DR4`_ and `DR5`_.
+These values are reasonably consistent with a finding from Aaron that the W1/W2 full-depth fluxes from DR7 are roughly 8-12 mmag fainter than in `DR5`_ (Meisner, priv. comm. decam-chatter list 7423).
+Note that any broadening will be accounted for in the Tractor PSF, and internal systematics are stable at the 0.1% level.

 .. _`unWISE`: http://adsabs.harvard.edu/abs/2018RNAAS...2a...1M
 .. _`BASS website`: http://batc.bao.ac.cn/BASS/doku.php?id=datarelease:telescope_and_instrument:home#filters